A downloadable tool

 • For small noise-related tasks the native GML version is perfectly fine, although if you're doing anything exotic you probably want to use the DLL.

 If you want to use the DLL on something that isn't Windows, let me know and I'll see if I can work something out.
-I might demand money.
+I might demand money or something.

 Documentation